Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

 These will be addressed individually;

 Lasers that are highly attracted to melanin (the pigment in skin) can specifically target problems of pigmentation (brown spots), including solar lentigos (sun spots), melasma, freckles, brown birthmarks, and deeper pigmentation problems.
-The lasers used for this include the; Ruby laser, Medlite laser, Gemini laser, Pulsed dye laser.
+The lasers used for this include the; Ruby laser, Medlite laser, and Gemini laser.
 These lasers work specifically to target the pigmentation problem independently of the normal skin, as there is usually more melanin in the area to be treated than the normal skin.
 Hence the attraction of the laser to this problem area is greater, allowing it to target it specifically, with minimal disruption to the surrounding normal skin. (hormonal pigmentation),

 Vascular conditions – capillaries, veins, red coloured birthmarks (port wine stain)

 There are lasers that are also highly attracted to oxyhaemoglobin, a constituent of blood.
 Theis property allows these laser to target and treat vascular conditions.
 Lasers in this category include the; Gemini laser, and Pulsed dye laser.

 Problems such as superficial visible broken capillaries (often associated with conditions such as rosacea), facial veins, and red coloured birthmarks (Port Wine Stains), are examples of vascular conditions that can be treated with these lasers.
 Through their high attraction to oxyhaemoglobin, these lasers are able to specifically heat up their target e.g a blood vessel, and by doing so, cause them to close down.